Aider-AI/aider/benchmark/README.md

 cd aider
 mkdir tmp.benchmarks

-# Clone the exercism repo
+# Clone the repo with the exercises
-git clone git@github.com:exercism/python.git

 # Copy the practice exercises into the benchmark scratch dir
 cp -rp python/exercises/practice tmp.benchmarks/exercism-python